-Block-level elements format blocks of text.
-They take up 100% of the available width, with line breaks before and after each element, so that they stand out.
+Block-level elements format blocks of content.
+They take up 100% of the available width, with line breaks before and after, so that they stand out.
 Block-level elements can be introduced into other block-level elements, but they cannot be introduced into inline elements without causing a disturbance.

-Block-level elements are most commonly used to create headings, paragraphs, page divisions, lists and tables, but are not limited to these choices.
+Block-level elements are most commonly used to layout websites, create headings/paragraphs/page divisions/lists/etc. but are not limited to these choices.

 HTML headings are a set of six tags that are used to make titles and subtitles stand out from the rest of the page by increasing the size of the text and making it bold.
 The heading tags can also help search engines determine the structure and content of a page.